 Your internship may pay you a small salary; however, it may not pay anything.
 In that case, your valuable work experience will be your compensation.
 If you find your own internship opportunity, please check with your Career Counselor to make sure it is approved so you will get the necessary credit you deserve.

 While earning your online Bachelor’s degree in Construction Management, it’s imperative, as an intern, that you do the best job you can.
 Always be punctual, self-motivated and a team player.
-Always be willing to go the extra mile whether it be working on a job site or taking the initiative to empty the trash cans without being asked to.
-Be a good communicator and pay attention to details.
+Always be willing to go the extra mile, whether it be working on a job site or taking the initiative to empty the trash cans without being asked to.
+Be an excellent communicator and pay attention to details.
 Most of all, be appreciative of the opportunity your internship has provided and earn a good grade to complete your program.

 If you are interested in this field, check out our list of the Top 7 Online Schools for Bachelor’s in Construction Management Degree Programs.